Arthur Rambo: Release

 The film premièred at the Toronto International Film Festival on 11 September 2021 and in Europe at the 69th San Sebastián International Film Festival on 20 September 2021.
 It was first theatrically released in France on 2 February 2022.

 Reception

 Box office

-Arthur Rambo grossed grossed $0 in the United States and Canada, and a worldwide total of $162,902, against a production budget of about $4.2 million.
+Arthur Rambo grossed $0 in the United States and Canada, and a worldwide total of $162,902, against a production budget of about $4.2 million.

 Critical response

 On review aggregator Rotten Tomatoes, the film holds an approval rating of 56% based on 9 reviews, with an average rating of 7/10.